 Step 4: Enter your company details

-It’s now time to enter your new company details on our online application form.
+Now is the time to enter your new company details on our online application form.
 But don’t worry – this step only takes about 5 minutes.
 The form is easy to navigate and understand, with explanations provided at every stage.

+If you are unsure about anything or need assistance, you can contact our friendly UK-based team by phone or online chat.
 The information you will be asked to enter on the form is as follows:

 Principal business activity